-This is the complete method reference for @polymarket/clob-client, Polymarket’s official TypeScript SDK for interacting with the CLOB (Central Limit Order Book) API.
+This is the complete method reference for @polymarket/clob-client-v2, Polymarket’s official TypeScript SDK for the CLOB (Central Limit Order Book) V2 API.
 Every method is documented with its signature, parameters, return type, and a working code example.

-For the Python equivalent, see the py_clob_client Reference.
-For a conceptual overview of how the Polymarket API ecosystem works, see the Polymarket API Guide.
-For side-by-side comparison across platforms, see the Prediction Market API Reference.
+For the Python equivalent, see the py-clob-client-v2 Reference.
+For a conceptual overview, see the Polymarket API Guide.
+For cross-platform comparison, see the Prediction Market API Reference.

 Try it live: Test Polymarket endpoints in the API Playground — no setup required.